PEVANTI 20MG TABLETS

 changes in blood glucose levels, weight gain, reduced growth in infancy, childhood and adolescence.

-Kidney – water and salt retention, loss of potassium in the urine
+Kidney – water and salt retention, loss of potassium in the urine.
+Scleroderma renal crisis in patients already

 Blood – blood clots, increase in the number of white blood cells